 Initiatives carry an associated risk.
 The risk of it failing, the risk of it sucking up precious resources, the risk of creating rifts.
 The element of risk taking is in a belief system of an individual.
 These individuals cherish a belief that there is no point in living without taking a risk.
 They would rather die than taking no-risks.
 And so with this belief system, taking an initiative and associated risk comes naturally to them.

 Organizations also have to safeguard from the excessive risk taking or plunging into new initiatives recklessly.
-If the Initiator does not have an ability to bring things to their logical closing point, a string of dud initiatives would be then visible, eroding the confidence of others in the leadership of the organization.
+If the Initiator does not have an ability to bring things to their logical closing point, a string of dud initiatives would be then visible, eroding the confidence of others in the leadership of the successful organization.
 An element of critical thinking and common-sense is needed here and if those strengths are not available in other senior leaders, it can lead to flawed decisions endangering the very survival of the organization.

 So while initiative brings a certain edge, it is also double edged sword.
 There needs to be a sanity check.
 Processes to encourage initiative taking tempered with rigorous evaluation is definitely needed.